Beauxbatons: Description

 In the fourth book of the series, Harry Potter and the Goblet of Fire (2000), students from Beauxbatons arrive at Hogwarts to take part in the Triwizard Tournament.
 They arrive in a carriage, brought by winged Palomino horses.

 Beauxbatons is described as a boarding school located in the Pyrenees mountains of southern France full of ice sculptures and forest nymphs.

-Beauxbatons has a preponderance of French students, though Spanish, Portuguese, Italians, Dutch, Luxembourgers and Belgians also attend in large numbers.
+Beauxbatons has a preponderance of French students, though Spanish, Portuguese, Dutch, Luxembourgers and Belgians also attend in large numbers.

-The delegation is led by headmistress Madame Olympe Maxime, a half-giantess; despite her proportions, she is beautiful, graceful, and well-dressed.
-Also singled out is Fleur Delacour, the Beauxbatons champion in the Triwizard Tournament, a beautiful girl with silvery hair who is a quarter-veela.
+The delegation is led by headmistress Madame Olympe Maxime, a half-giantess.
+Student Fleur Delacour is selected as the Beauxbatons champion in the Triwizard Tournament.

 Students

-Students of Beauxbatons are described rather stereotypically, mainly as beautiful long-haired girls and attractive boys, in contrast with the serious and surly students from the Eastern European school Durmstrang.
+Students of Beauxbatons are described as beautiful long-haired girls and attractive boys, in contrast with the serious and surly students from the Eastern European school Durmstrang.
 They have good manners and in general are positive, while the unpleasant appearance of Durmstrang students implies their dishonesty.
 Similarly, the carriage of the Beauxbatons is well-lit and nice, while the ship, by which the students of Durmstrang arrive, is gloomy.

 They speak French and stereotypical, heavily accented English.
 Jean-François Ménard, the translator of Harry Potter into French, wrote Madame Maxime as arrogant with very correct, aristocratic speech, while Fleur's tone was more distrustful.
 Ménard made these choices because "you cannot write French with a French accent".

 In the screen adaptation Harry Potter and the Goblet of Fire, Beauxbatons students are all female and Durmstrang students are all male, in contrast to the books which portray both schools as co-educational.